hasura/graphql-engine/manual/data/access-postgres.rst

 Accessing Postgres directly
 ===========================

-The postgres database runs as a microservice on a Hasura cluster.
+The Postgres database runs as a microservice on a Hasura cluster.
+You can directly access Postgres via the following options:

 Getting direct CLI access via port forwarding:
 ----------------------------------------------